itselenasinh/Database-Project-2/README.md

 * Create an .env file in your project root folder and add your variables.
 See .env.sample for assistance.

 ### Usage
-??* Run npm start:dev to start the application.??
+* Run node index.js to start the application.
 * Connect to the API using Postman on port 3000.

 ### API Endpoints